Ctgilbertson/legendary-tribble/rules.md

 ## How we will assign (and reassign) task.

 Share workload evenly and if someone is having trouble with their part do what we can to help them without taking over task.
 If a task needs to be reassigned for any reason ask if anyone would be willing or give it to whoever has least workload.
+Also before assigning a task to teammates, make sure all teammates could do the task and assign tasks based on teammates' ability.

 ## How will we will track progress (and follow-up) on completion of tasks